-Join Sean Adams for an in-depth discussion in this video Choosing paper and printing, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Choosing paper and printing, part of Layout and Composition: Marketing Collateral.

 …Designing on the computer has changed the way we work.…When I started designing, I used a T square, sketches, and ordered type.…Today, the computer does most of that work.…That's good, and that's an upside.…The downside however, is that sometimes, what…is on the screen cannot be made physically.…I've had designers show me solutions that blow my socks off.…But, unfortunately, they're impossible to print.…Printing still relies on physics.…